 /api/v1/contacts/<contact id>.
 So, for example, if you want to see the details of the contact with the

 Nothing too complicated: we look the contact up by the ID provided in the path to the controller.
 We then render it as JSON.
 You have to appreciate the simplicity of this code!

 Next, let’s add updating and deleting a contact as well.

 As with the create contact API endpoint, because there is no HTML UI to produce for them, we can reuse the

 PUT HTTP method for updating a contact and the

 Our update code is going to look nearly identical to the create handler, except that, rather than creating a new contact, we will look up the contact by ID and update its fields.
 In this sense we are just combining the code of the create handler and the detail view handler.

-Once again, very regular and, thanks to the built-in functionality in Flask, simple to implement.
+Once again, thanks to the built-in functionality in Flask, simple to implement.

 Let’s look at deleting a contact now.
 This turns out to be even simpler: as with the update handler we are going to look up the contact by id, and then, well, delete it.
 At that point we can return a simple JSON object indicating success.